bhamelin0/Schedule-Of-Investments-Parser/README.md

 ## Description

 A python script to analyze mutual fund PDF releases and convert core points into JSON.
-See the /examples folder for examples of input and output.
+See the /examples folder for examples of input, configuration, and output.

 ### Dependencies

-Ensure uv is installed to retrieve dependencies: `pip install uv` Install remaining dependencies with `uv sync`
+Ensure uv is installed to retrieve dependencies: `pip install uv`.

+Install remaining dependencies with `uv sync`

 ### Installing